 The Canopi could simply be used to travel across a forest rapidly and safely – you can certainly travel faster on top of it than by going through it!
 (The Amazon forest is 6,400km long).
 I think it could serve scientists well, but it could also harm and disrupt the plants, animals and insects.
 In any case, this is a first draft/idea, so let us know how we can improve this idea or if its inspiring you to think of another concept!

-The Canopi concept was developed in collaboration with Juan Garcia Mansilla, an Industrial Designer from Argentina.
+The Canopi concept was developed in November 2015 by Charles Bombardier in collaboration with Juan Garcia Mansilla, an Industrial Designer from Argentina.
 He graduated at the University of Buenos Aires in 2012.
 Right now he is a Senior designer at a Product Design firm and also a Freelancer.